User Guide

 Presenting your Work

 The presentation mode lets you show off wireframes and storyboards in a full-screen mode.
-The presentation can be launched using F5 keyboard shortcut.
+The presentation can be launched using the F5 keyboard shortcut.
 While in presentation mode, keyboard shortcuts like Arrows, Space, Backspace, Page Up and Page Down can be used to navigate between screens.
 Use context menu to toggle links highlighting and annotations.
+Use Escape to exit the presentation mode.

 top